 - Block unrecognized software until it is explicitly allowed

 - Allow unrecognized software until it is explicitly blocked (we recommend that you choose this option when initially setting up Application Control)

 - Click Save.

-The next time that Workload Security and Deep Security Agent connect, the agent scans and then generates an inventory of all software installed on the computer and creates rules that allow all the software that it finds.
+The next time that Workload Security and the agent connect, the agent scans and then generates an inventory of all software installed on the computer and creates rules that allow all the software that it finds.
 This initial inventory can take 15 minutes or longer, depending on your environment.

 To check that Application Control is working as expected, follow the instructions in Verify that Application Control is enabled.

 Once an inventory has been created on a protected computer, any software executable files that are added or changed are classified as a software change and appear on the Actions page in Workload Security.
 When unrecognized software runs, or attempts to run and is blocked, the event is listed under Events & Reports > Events > Application Control Events > Security Events.
 For more information, see Application Control events.

 After you initially enable Application Control, you will likely see a lot of software changes on the Actions page.
 This can happen when allowed software creates new executables, renames files, or relocates files through the normal course of operation.
 As you add rules to tune Application Control, you should see fewer software changes.

 To quickly find all software changes on all computers and easily create allow or block rules for them, use the Actions tab.